php-cache/documentation/docs/symfony/cache-bundle.md

 cache:
   data_collector:
     enabled: true
+    include_values: false
 ```

 When `enabled` is omitted, CacheBundle follows `kernel.debug`.
 Turn off the collector explicitly when debugging without cache traces.

+The collector includes call arguments and results by default.
+Set `include_values` to `false` to keep large or sensitive values out of profiler storage and the panel.
+Operations, timings, hit ratios, and per-pool statistics remain available.

 Version 2 uses service decoration for tracing.
 It no longer generates subclasses of cache provider classes.
 The decorator preserves tag-aware pools, traces tag invalidation and failed operations, and resets its call buffer between requests in long-running workers.
+Chain providers retain member-level traces, so the panel shows where each hit or miss occurred.

 ## Clearing caches